FraLaz1971/fex3/README.md

 # fex3
 ## fortran examples on general topics
+Ths source code is written in
+FORTRAN 77 standard (ANSI/ISO).
 The following instructions are to compile and run the program on linux terminal or importing the project in an IDE that accept Makefile based projects.
+The programs has beem compiled and tested both on Microsoft Windows OS (using mingw gfortran compiler and salford/silverfrost FTN77 compiler).
+To compile using makefiles gnu `make` (gmake) on linux or mingw `mingw32-make` on MS Windows.
 ###
 To create all the executables:
 `make`